Programs

 Quest 4 Success

-Quest 4 Success is a program that offers eligible 11th and 12th grade students that attend participating Kern High School District continuation high schools an opportunity to receive paid work experience twice a year.
-Students are required to attend an after-school pre-employment class taught by a credentialed instructor where they can receive miscellaneous high school credits.
-They are also monitored for school attendance and progress throughout the school year.
-Incentives, paid work experience/project-based learning courses, and supportive services are available to Quest 4 Success students to provide motivation to stay in school and graduate.
+Quest 4 Success is a program that offers eligible 11th and 12th grade Kern High School District continuation school students an opportunity to receive paid work experience.
+Students are required to attend before-school or after-school pre-employment classes, depending on the school (as well as a mandatory orientation and 2 mandatory Before You Work Workshops) taught by a credentialed instructor where they can receive elective high school credits.
+Students are monitored for school attendance, GPA, and discipline throughout the school year.
+Incentives and paid work experience/project-based learning courses are available to eligible Quest 4 Success students to provide motivation to be successful in high school and graduate.

 Out Of School Youth Programs